-Through Connecteam’s communication app, you can stay in the know and let your team be heard: make decisions based on surveys and live-polls, incorporate a suggestion box to gather feedback, and create structured channels to query or approach HR and senior management.
+Through Connecteam’s communication app, you can stay in the know and let your team be heard: make decisions based on surveys and live polls, incorporate a suggestion box to gather feedback, and create structured channels to query or approach HR and senior management.

 Reinvent communication and engagement in your organization with Connecteam’s complete set of communication tools.

 Most organizations probably have data on employee email open and click-through rates.
 In addition, you probably have a checklist on your employee’s preferred communication channel.
 But that’s probably it.
-However, considering internal communication trends 2020, that’s not the case anymore.
+However, considering internal communication trends 2023, that’s not the case anymore.

 Considering you already make a lot of decisions based on data, you must do the same with internal communications.
 Many of the communication platforms, like Connecteam, make gaining data easy, instant, and available in real-time.
 Metrics could include:

 - Percentage of employees who open or interact